 You would be surprised at how many different types of fruits and vegetables can be grown in hanging baskets.
 Placement and types of baskets play important roles.
 Some vegetables need a lot of heat and sunlight, while others prefer lower light.
 Even small vegetables need at least a gallon pot/basket/container to have enough space to grow well.

-Some vegetables, like green beans, peppers, and tomatoes do better in upside down hanging pots or planters.
+Some vegetables, like green beans, peppers, and tomatoes do better in upside down hanging planters.
 The vegetables grow out of the bottom of the basket/pot, lessening any bending of stems and helps the vegetables receive nutrients and moisture.

 Tumbler tomatoes, which come in both red and yellow varieties, are perfect for this type of basket.
 If you use an upside-down basket, the stems/vines will come down from the bottom, making it easy to pick on demand.